HorizonWind2004/horizonwind2004.github.io/_pages/about.md

     "My ultimate goal is to democratize creativity through AI - building models that can <strong style="color: #e74c3c;">Make Everybody Their Own Artist, Effortlessly</strong>."
   </blockquote>
   <p style="margin-top: 15px; color: #7f8c8d;">
-    💡 Have an exciting idea or want to explore potential collaborations?
-I'd love to hear from you!
   </p>
 </div>